bmcurutan/RottenTomatoesWannabe/README.md

 - Encountered issues with trying to implement 3D touch; the cells were returning errors or nil values since the movie data was not yet passed to the details view controller
 - Issues with re-formatting the release date string for movies into long date format while still fitting into the UI
 - Originally I implemented 3D touch to preview the movie details screen from the list screen, but there were some alignment and data issues such that the wrong movie would be displayed.
+- There are some outstanding warnings.
+Although they do not cause any functional issues currently, they would need to be fixed in case there are runtime issues in the future.

 ## License